sinablk/sinablk.github.io/_posts/2019-03-05-advanced-classification-methods.markdown

 Separable data can be classified by separating the different $k$ classes by fitting a decision boundary between them.
 This is known as a *margin classifier*.
 But what if we have classes where no such separable boundary exists?
 In such a case, we use *support vector classifier*, which is simply the idea of maximal margin extended but now with a *soft margin*, meaning that some of observations are allowed to lie inside the margin.

 Support vector machines (SVM), an extension of the support vector classifier, separate classes by fitting a *hyperplane* through the different $k$ classes.[^2] In a multi-dimensional setting, there are an infinite number of possible hyperplanes to fit between any given number of classes.
 To decide on a suitable margin, we use the *maximal margin classifier* which computes the perpendicular distance from each observation to the separating hyperplane while maximizing the *margin* of the plane between all points of each class $k$.

+SVMs are a powerful machine learning tool and used often in both academia and industry.
+The above two paragraphs do not do justice to the power of SVMs, primarily because the details of how they work cannot be properly explained without advanced mathematics training.
+For interested readers, the [book](https://www-bcf.usc.edu/~gareth/ISL/) dedicates an entire chapter to support vectors.

 {% include socialsharing.html %}